Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces

 \subsection{The modular families $\calX_n$ for small $n$}

-In most cases, these families $\calX_n$ were first computed by Przyjalkowski \cite{wlgmsft} in the context of Landau-Ginzburg models; they are defined as the maximal crepant resolutions of the families $\bar{\calX}_n$ given explicitly in Table \ref{tab:families}.
-In this table, the ``Ambient space'' column gives the ambient space of the fibres and $\lambda \in \CC \cup \{\infty\}$ denotes a parameter on the base $\calM_{M_n}$ of the family, chosen so that the $a$-orbifold and cusp points occur at $\lambda = 0$ and $\lambda = \infty$ respectively.
+We will show that the modular families $\calX_n$ agree with a set of families first computed by Przyjalkowski \cite{wlgmsft} in the context of Landau-Ginzburg models; these are defined as the maximal crepant resolutions of the families $\bar{\calX}_n$ given explicitly in Table \ref{tab:families}.
+In this table, the ``Ambient space'' column gives the ambient space of the fibres and $\lambda \in \CC \cup \{\infty\}$ denotes a parameter on the base $\calM_{M_n}$ of the family, chosen so that the $a$-orbifold point and the cusp occur at $\lambda = 0$ and $\lambda = \infty$ respectively.
 For future reference, we also record the singularities occurring in the generic fibres of the families $\bar{\calX}_n$ in Table \ref{tab:Mnsingularities}.